MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 Operators
 =========

+In this section, :var:`num`, :var:`cpx`and :var:`idx` are generic names used for real, complex and integer numbers respectively, and :var:`mat`, :var:`cmat` and :var:`imat` are generic names used for real, complex and integer matrices respectively, unless otherwise stated.

 .. function:: #mat

    Return the size of the real, complex or integer matrix :var:`mat` as computed by :func:`mat:size()`.